eddthekidd/eddthekidd/README.md

 👋 Holaa, I’m @eddthekidd.
-I am a Computer Engineer graduated from Far Eastern University Institute of Technology, professionally I reside in the Philippines and working as a CAD Engineer in Nimbyx.
+I am a Computer Engineer graduated from Far Eastern University Institute of Technology, professionally I reside in the Philippines.

 👀 I have a strong interest in embedded systems, particularly hardware-related technologies such as drones.
 However, coding also fascinates me.
 Over time, this curiosity has evolved into a true passion, shaped
     by a trait I developed from a young age.
 As a naturally curious child, I loved taking things apart, closeley examining their components, and constantly wondering, "How does this work?"
 After satisfying my